San Antonio Attorneys Holding Negligent Property Owners Accountable

 A premises liability case arises after someone is injured on another person’s property due to a hazardous condition that the property owner should have known about.
 These accidents can happen anywhere, including on both public and private property, and the injuries can be devastating.

 If you have been injured while on another person’s property, seek legal representation from an experienced premises liability attorney as soon as possible.
-The team of attorneys at Trevino Injury Law are ready to fight for justice—call today to schedule a free consultation.
+The team at Trevino Law Office is ready to fight for justice—call today to schedule a free consultation.

 What is the Concept of Premises Liability?

 Premises liability is a legal concept that states property owners should be held responsible for accidents that occur on their property.
 However, property owners are not automatically held liable for every incident that occurs on their property.
 For example, property owners are not responsible for injuries sustained by trespassers, however, they are responsible for injuries sustained by customers or invited guests.
 Therefore, if a customer is injured by a hazardous condition on the property, the property owner might be held liable.

 In order to hold a property owner liable, the victim must be able to prove that the property owner was negligent.
 This can be done by proving that the property owner met one of these conditions:

 - Caused the hazardous condition that led to the victim’s injuries